 Not Setting the Right Pace

 The pace of the narration also needs to match the project at hand.
 Certain projects, such as medical narration or e-learning, typically require a slightly slower pace to give the audience time to absorb the information.
 Yet it still needs to be fast enough to retain interest.
-Pace is an integral component in voice over narration projects, and experienced actors tend to know how fast or slow to go for your target audience.
+The pace is an integral component in voice over narration projects, and experienced actors tend to know how fast or slow to go for their target audience.

 Using the Wrong Tone

 Would you trust a happy, peppy voice that’s explaining a serious medical procedure?
 Feel like hopping on a plane to a travel destination if it’s being explained by a ho-hum voice?
 What about enjoying your e-learning experience that’s narrated by a haughty, snarky voice?
 All three are just a small sample of examples of using the wrong tone.

 The tone of voice contributes to the overall mood of the project, and you don’t want one that turns off or offends your audience.

 Failing to Ready the Script